Wienproject/Price-Prediction-AirBNB-Berlin/README.md

 ## Problem Statement

 In order to optimizing business expansion process, it is bigger size of accommodation needed to fulfil long holiday school.
 At least entire room of apartment are demanded to fulfil this criteria.
-Entire House for Holiday Staycation are better and more suitable for modern family.
+Entire House for Holiday Staycation are better and more suitable for modern big family, meanwhile for smaller family/group, entire apartament should be fine.

 ## Business Question